natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 The logic for this script is:
 1. If the EdgeDetector has collided with Mario, then it has to *bounce*
 2. And spawn the `ConsummableMushroomSimple` instantly, exactly **once**
-3. *When the box has finished bouncing*, it has to change Sprite (so player wont hit it again)
+3. *When the box has finished bouncing*, it has to change Sprite (so the player wont hit it again)
 4. And we have to disable the Spring as well (the box turns into a stationary object, just like the regular Brick)

 It is easy to do (1) and (2) above, as you might've guessed: simply write something inside `OnCollisionEnter2D` callback.
 Doing (3) requires us to *check* if the QuestionBox has turned stationary *after* briefly bouncing from being hit by Mario, and this is **not that trivial**, depending on how you choose to solve the problem.
 We will explain why later.